AdityaP1502/HandWritting-Digit-Detection/README.md

 ```

 # Development
-To running the development locally, first you need to unpack the dataset, by running this command
+To running the development locally, first you need to unpack the dataset(only when fetching data is too slow), by running this command
 ```shell
 python3 mnist/unpack_mnist.py
 ```